 Such statues communicate to those on the losing political team.
 They say, 'Fuck you.
 We're in charge'.
-To black people in America, the wave of monuments in the 1950s to Confederate generals who defended slavery sent two clear messages.
+To black people in America in the 1960s, the wave of monument construction to Confederate generals who defended slavery sent two clear messages (Timeline).
 Firstly, it sent a message about the political structure.
 White domination would continue: the civil rights movement had not and would not change who ruled and in whose interests.
 Secondly, it sent a message about the style of that politics.
 Illiberalism would continue: this political domination was justified by nothing but power and would not be constrained by considerations of justice or the rule of law.
 Deliberately erecting statues that celebrate the very values your fellow citizens have most reason to find odious is a visceral way of telling them that you do not see them as equally morally real.
 It tells the oppressed that moral appeals are hopeless and will not even be heard; that - whatever the new voting laws say - they will never recognised as equals.
 This is the hierarchical politics of the bully and it stands directly against the inclusive egalitarianism of liberal democracy.

 Such communication is also performative: it is intended to perpetuate a political domination that might otherwise fade quietly away.
 It does so by distorting people's beliefs about the relative political strength of the dominated and the oppressed.
 Individuals cannot hope to change a political system by themselves.
 We know that we need the support of a critical mass of citizens and the acquiescence of the majority or our efforts will fail.
 But how can we know whether a sufficient number of other people are on our side or at least not against our cause?
 We have to look around for signs.